denten-papers/xp-routledge/proposal.md

 Center for Spatial and Textual Analysis.
 University of Michigan opened six new tenure-track searches in a hiring cluster under the rubric of Public Humanities in a Digital World in 2012.
-In May of 2014, Bard College was Awarded $800,000 from Andrew W. Mellon Foundation to support Experimental Humanities.
+In May of 2014, Bard College was Awarded $800,000 from the Andrew W. Mellon Foundation to support Experimental Humanities.
 The Claremont Colleges received $1,500,000 from the Andrew W. Mellon Foundation to develop the digital humanities.

-# Definition of the market
+# Definition of the Market

-The primary market for the *Literature and the Digital Humanities* includes:
+The primary market for *Literature and the Digital Humanities* includes:

 - advanced undergraduate courses in literary studies wishing to introduce their students to the field of digital humanities and computational culture